RhyminGarfunkle/knifebuckets/fighters.md

 **Specialists** may be promoted to Champion on an advancement roll of 12, or by paying double the XP cost.
 Gangs may not have more than 2 Champions - if the gang already has two Champions, the Specialist may not be promoted.

 **Champions** can only become Leaders when the Leader dies.

+# Permanent Injuries and Bionics

+Stat reductions from permanent injuries can really mess up your gangers!
+These reductions can be mitigated, wholly or in part, by the installation of Bionics.

+Bionics can be purchased during the Trade action, and are **permanently assigned** to the fighter who received them.
+Most rules for Bionics are the same as in the core book, with one major exception:

+Fighters who receive a Bionic to "cure" their injuries **do not have their price increased** by the value of the bionic.
+Bionics don't make fighters better than they were before, they simply get fighters back up to speed.
+The bionic still must be purchased at full price.

+> The exception to this is with bionics installed from the Cybertechnikae territory, specifically when installed on an uninjured fighter to improve their stats.
+In this case, because the bionic improves them beyond their usual abilities, increase the fighter's cost by the cost of the bionic.